-Around us, tattoo-sleeved servers in black t-shirts emblazoned with the electric-green logo Chef Stephanie: Culinary Mistress were delivering plates of Alemany Farms greens topped with bright nasturtium flowers and tiny gobbets of goat carpaccio–raw meat, fresh off the hoof–while a band crashed out some power chords in the corner.
+A band set up in a corner is crunching out power chords as tattoo-sleeved servers in black t-shirts emblazoned with the electric-green logo Chef Stephanie: Culinary Mistress are busy delivering plates of Alemany Farms greens topped with bright nasturtium flowers and tiny gobbets of raw goat carpaccio, fresh off the hoof.

 Welcome to The Butcher, the Chef, and the Goat, the first episode of The Butcher and the Chef, a roving underground dinner party dedicated to explaining, in the most deliciously visceral way possible, just how food goes from animal to ingredient.

 A collaboration between caterer, cooking teacher, and private chef Stephanie Hibbert and Dave the Butcher, the concept was born during a casual conversation the two had a couple of months ago.
 At first, their business partnership might seem unlikely; Hibbert, who spent six years cooking with Eric Tucker at the high-end vegan restaurant Millennium, was a vegetarian until four years ago.
 But their mutual passion for sustainability, and for getting their clients to know where their food is coming from, proved to be a perfect match.